 While the cash portion of the net fiscal system is always equalizing, the same cannot be said for poverty.
-In Armenia, Bolivia, Ethiopia, Ghana, Guatemala, Honduras, Nicaragua, Tanzania, and Sri Lanka the headcount ratio measured with the international extreme poverty line of US\$2.50 (PPP 2005 per day) is higher for consumable income than for market income.
-In these countries, fiscal policy increases poverty, meaning that a significant number of the market income poor (non-poor) are made poorer (poor) by taxes and transfers.
+In Ethiopia, Ghana, Guatemala, Nicaragua, Uganda, and Tanzania, for instance, the headcount ratio measured with the international extreme poverty line of US\$1.25 (PPP 2005 per day) is higher for consumable income than for market income.
+In these countries, fiscal policy increases poverty, meaning that a larger number of the market income poor (non-poor) are made poorer (poor) by taxes and transfers than the number of people who escape poverty.
 This startling result is primarily the consequence of high consumption taxes on basic goods.